HIPAA Notice of Privacy Practices

 - in response to court and administrative orders and other lawful processes;

-crimes on our premises, reporting crimes in emergencies, and for purposes of identifying or locating a suspect or other person;
+- to law enforcement officials pursuant to subpoenas and other lawful processes, concerning crime victims, suspicious deaths, crimes on our premises, reporting crimes in emergencies, and for purposes of identifying or locating a suspect or other person;

 - to coroners, medical examiners, and funeral directors;